ERP-22 de Agosto: Operation Maschwitz

-The operation was practically without incident.
+The operation was carried out practically without incident.
 The objectives (shots, weapons capture and graffiti) were achieved and after that, the guerrillas withdrew.
 At the police station there was a prisoner who was released and returned the next day on his own.
-The government made an operative bolt to capture the guerrillas, but they were able to escape.
+The government launched a swift operation to capture the guerrillas, but they were able to escape.
 There were no armed clashes with security forces.